May 23, 2022

 Click on the map to get additional information about the COVID-19 rate and Index scores per census block.
 COVID-19 data is obtained from King County and unemployment claims from Washington State Employment Security Department.

-Through the South King County Fund, the Port will develop deep equity-based partnerships and provide resources and support in historically underrepresented near-airport communities.
+Through the South King County Community Impact Fund, the Port will develop deep equity-based partnerships and provide resources and support in historically underrepresented near-airport communities.

 Along with data from the Equity Index, the Port is using the following principles to center equity and embrace our vision of expanded economic development for all.
-The SKCF will:
+The SKCCIF will:

 The Fund will award $1.5 million to be divided into the following three programs for 2020 :